import numpy as np

 )->Float[Array, 'n_vertices ...']:

-Sum a half-edge field onto opposite vertices.
+Sum a half-edge field onto origin vertices (scatter-add over outgoing half-edges).

 sum_he_to_vertex_incoming